Bordered by almost 100 miles of coastline and home to hundreds of historic churches, Norfolk is rich in English history.

-The proximity of Norfolk to mainland Europe has made the county a natural choice for those seeking refuge from persecution, which in turn prompted a culture of Nonconformism, radicalism and dissent.
+The vast, flat landscape has inspired artists, writers and poets for centuries and the proximity to mainland Europe has made the county a natural choice for those seeking refuge from persecution, which in turn prompted a culture of Nonconformism, radicalism and dissent.

-1. The great Norfolk coast
+The great Norfolk coast

 Along the coast, the mysterious Seahenge was discovered at Holme, and the discovery of the most complete mammoth skeleton in the UK was made at West Runton, together with three Roman forts on the Saxon Shore at Brancaster, Caistor and Burgh Castle.